MSLNZ/msl-nlf/docs/getting_started.rst

     # the client-server protocol has shut down
     # you must create a new Model if you want to use it again

-Whether you choose to use a :class:`~msl.nlf.model.Model` as a context manager is your choice, there is no difference in performance.
+It is your choice if you want to use a :class:`~msl.nlf.model.Model` as a context manager.
+There is no difference in performance, but the *cleanup* steps are more likely to occur when used as a context manager.